AdrianaDonkers/gynow/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## What we learned
+This has been our entire team's first exposure to using Azure as a tool for API integration.
+We integrated a mapping API in order to bring our vision to life, and we also implemented a significant amount of HTML, CSS, and JavaScript.